 In the Eurozone, the ECB and the national central banks adopted monetary easing policies and, consequently, made available monetary policy tools such as targeted longer-term refinancing operations, covered bond purchase programmes and an asset-backed securities purchase programme.
-An expanded asset purchase programme was launched in 2015 and expanded further in 2016 to include corporate bonds.
+In October 2017, the ECB announced a reduction in the monthly pace of its asset purchase programmes.
 Financial institutions in the Eurozone utilise these programmes and, given the interdependence between financial institutions in the Eurozone, the cessation of these programmes and any other accommodative monetary policies could have a material adverse effect on the financial condition of these financial institutions, including the Issuer, and any deterioration, or perceived deterioration, in these financial institutions could also result in an adverse effect on the Issuer and the Group in terms of its perception and prospects.
 There can also be no assurance that the ECB or these national central banks will continue to adopt accommodative monetary policies or that the employment of these policies will be sufficient to address the fiscal risks which remain.